MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-creating-a-realistic-3-d-billiard-ball.md

 ms.workload:
   - "multiple"
 ---
-# Walkthrough: Creating a Realistic 3D Billiard Ball
+# Walkthrough: Create a realistic 3D billiard ball

-This walkthrough demonstrates how to create a realistic 3D billiard ball by using the Shader Designer and Image Editor in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
+This walkthrough demonstrates how to create a realistic 3D billiard ball by using the Shader Designer and Image Editor in Visual Studio.
 The 3D appearance of the billiard ball is achieved by combining several shader techniques with appropriate texture resources.

- This document demonstrates these activities:

--   Creating the basic appearance of a billiard ball by using shape and texture.

--   Adding depth by using the Lambert lighting model.

--   Enhancing the basic appearance by using specular highlights.

--   Creating a sense of space by reflecting the environment.

 ## Prerequisites

 You need the following components and skills to complete this walkthrough:

 -   A tool for assembling textures into a cube map, such as the DirectX Texture Tool that is included in the June 2010 DirectX SDK.

--   Familiarity with the Image Editor in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
+-   Familiarity with the Image Editor in Visual Studio.

--   Familiarity with the Shader Designer in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
+-   Familiarity with the Shader Designer in Visual Studio.

-## Creating the basic appearance with shape and texture
+## Create the basic appearance with shape and texture

 In computer graphics, the most-basic elements of appearance are shape and color.
 In a computer simulation, it is common to use a 3D model to represent the shape of a real-world object.
 Color detail is then applied to the surface of the model by using a texture map.

 Typically, you might have to ask an artist to create a 3D model that you can use, but because a billiard ball is a common shape (a sphere), the Shader Designer already has a suitable model built in.

 The sphere is the default preview shape in the Shader Designer; if you are currently using a different shape to preview your shader, switch back to the sphere.

-#### To preview the shader by using a sphere
+### To preview the shader by using a sphere

 -   On the Shader Designer toolbar, choose **Preview with sphere.**

  In the next step, you'll create a shader program that applies a texture to the model, but first you have to create a texture that you can use.
-This walkthrough demonstrates how to create the texture by using the Image Editor, which is a part of [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)], but you can use any image editor that can save the texture in a suitable format.
+This walkthrough demonstrates how to create the texture by using the Image Editor, which is a part of Visual Studio, but you can use any image editor that can save the texture in a suitable format.

  Make sure that the **Properties** window and the **Toolbox** are displayed.

-#### To create a billiard ball texture by using the Image Editor
+### To create a billiard ball texture by using the Image Editor

 1. Create a texture to work with.
 For information about how to add a texture to your project, see the Getting Started section in [Image Editor](../designers/image-editor.md).